Suggested links

 • Anti-mesothelin drugs boost the immune response to mesothelin, an antigen that can be found in most malignant pleural mesothelioma cells.
 An antigen is any substance that can trigger an immune response against that substance.

-• Checkpoint inhibitors boost the immune response by blocking immune checkpoints, regulators of the immune system that can diminish the body’s response to cancer cells.
-Examples include pembrolizumab (Keytruda®), nivolumab (Opdivo®), and atezolizumab (Tecentriq®).
+• Checkpoint inhibitors block immune checkpoints, which are regulators of the immune system that can diminish the body’s ability to attack cancer cells.
+Examples of checkpoint inhibitors include pembrolizumab (Keytruda®), Opdivo®, and atezolizumab (Tecentriq®).

 Download our Free Immunotherapy Guide to learn more about this type of targeted mesothelioma treatment.